-Horde - at the start of each Enemy Attack step, the Active Character discards 2 Combat cards from the top of their Combat deck.
+Horde - during each Enemy Attack step, the Active Character discards 2 Combat cards from the top of their Combat deck.

 Opportunist - if a Character doesn't play at least 2 Combat cards in step 2, trigger the Opportunity attack.

 Rage - during this encounter, resolve step 3 (Enemy Attack) twice.